 When it comes to dining, Whitman isn’t doing too bad either.
 Online, students can find the full daily menu, equipped with recipes and a menu icon legend that signifies vegan, vegetarian and gluten-free choices as well as seafood that meets the Monterey Bay Aquarium’s Seafood Watch guidelines for commercial buyers.
 And all surplus perishable food is donated to the people in need at the Senior Round Table.

-20. Washington University in St. Louis, Mo.
+20. Washington University